 If you wish to request a certified copy of a vital record,

 - Stop by the Bolton Town Office at 3045 Theodore Roosevelt Highway.
-You may bring a completed application for a certified copy of Vermont birth or death certificate with you or fill it out in the office.
+You may bring a completed application for a certified copy of a Vermont birth or death certificate with you or fill it out in the office.
 ID is required for birth and death certificates.

-- Mail in the application for a certified copy of Vermont birth or death certificate with a copy of identification for a certified birth or death certificate or the names and dates for a copy of a marriage license, a check for the certified copies ($10.00 per copy made out to Town of Bolton) and a self-addressed stamped return envelope.
-Mail the request to: Town of Bolton, 3045 Theodore Roosevelt Highway, Bolton, VT
+- Mail in the application for a certified copy of a Vermont birth or death certificate with a copy of identification for a certified birth or death certificate or the names and dates for a copy of a marriage license, a check for the certified copies ($10.00 per copy made out to Town of Bolton) and a self-addressed stamped return envelope.
+Mail the request to: Town of Bolton, 3045 Theodore Roosevelt Highway, Bolton, VT.

 Note: We do not accept electronic payments.